STORROR PARKOUR PRO: QUESTIONS & ANSWERS

 Cross-platform multiplayer will be supported, meaning that someone on a Windows PC can play with or against someone on PlayStation 5 or Xbox, and vice versa.

-Very early access for Kickstarter backers (we call it ‘inception’) should be by April.
-After that, the production phase will begin, lasting until the end of the year.
+Very early access for Kickstarter backers (we call it ‘inception’) should be by spring.
+After that, the production phase proper will begin.
 However, this all depends on how quickly we can obtain the green light to start working on motion capture.

-A discord server will go live for all the game backers as soon as we obtain the final list of them via Kickstarter, which should be any day now.
+A Discord server will go live for all the game backers as soon as we obtain the final list of them via Kickstarter.

 Got more questions?

 If you’re wondering about some aspect of the development of STORROR Parkour Pro that’s not already been covered here, just email us with your question (please note, it must have the subject line ‘SPP Question’ so it can be identified easily).
-Although it’s quite likely we won’t be able to respond individually, as we just don’t have time, we will update this post to reflect the most popular and interesting queries.
+Although it’s quite likely we won’t be able to respond individually, we will update this post to reflect the most popular and interesting queries.